-The Olympus Trip 35 is a cracking little camera that is capable of some stunning results from it's 40mm f/2.8 Zuiko lens.
+The Olympus Trip 35 is a cracking little camera that is capable of some stunning results from its 40 mm f/2.8 Zuiko lens.
 Here is a short guide for getting the best results from this camera.

 The lens of the Olympus Trip 35 is as sharp as a pin.
 As good as this camera is it does have its limitation.
-The main limtation with this camera being the shutter, don’t get me wrong it works very well.
+The main limitation with this camera being the shutter, don’t get me wrong it works very well.

 The shutter speed of this camera is limited to just two, which are 1/40 and 1/200s.
-If you have loaded a slow film like 100ASA and you are shooting in low light, the camera will default to 1/40th which can be a little slow for hand held shots.
-This in turn can cause a camera shake, resulting in blurred pictures.
+If you have loaded a slow film like 100ASA and you are shooting in low light, the camera will default to 1/40th which can be a little slow for handheld shots.
+This, in turn, can cause a camera shake, resulting in blurred pictures.
 This is fine if that’s the result you are after.
-But if you would rather have a much sharper image, then you could use some form of rest for the camera, like a tripod, mono pod, or a beanbag.
+But if you would rather have a much sharper image, then you could use some form of rest for the camera, like a tripod, monopod, or a beanbag.

 But if you’re bag is street/candid photography, that kind of gives the game away.
 A better option would be to load the camera with a faster film like 400ASA.
-This will keep you’re Trip shooting at 1/200th longer, and will avoid blurred photographs due to camera shake.
+This will keep you’re Trip shooting at 1/200th longer and will avoid blurred photographs due to camera shake.
 I hope you have found this useful, have fun with the Trip.

 All the photographs were taken with my Olympus Trip 35.
 Long live film!